 As you can see from the examples, obesity doesn’t always mean an automatic decline.
 Underwriters will take the applicant’s past health into consideration, along with what the applicant is currently doing to improve his/her health.

-If you have recently voluntarily lost quite a bit of weight from diet and exercise, and/or surgical intervention and plan on applying for life insurance, keep in mind that most carriers will average your weight over the last 12 months versus only considering your current weight.
+If you have recently voluntarily lost quite a bit of weight from diet and exercise, and/or surgical intervention, and plan on applying for life insurance, keep in mind that most life insurance companies will average your weight over the last 12 months versus only considering your current weight.
 They go this route because some people are not successful maintaining weight loss.
 If an applicant has kept the weight off for two years or more, many life insurance carriers will then assess them on their current weight.